gramener/gramex-guide/openapihandler/README.md

                 example: Bad request
 ```

+Note that this **overrides** any configurations OpenAPIHandler generates.
+So if you have a [FunctionHandler with `@handler`](#functionhandler-openapi), any parameters
+it generates will be over-written by your `kwargs.openapi:` configuration.

 ## FunctionHandler OpenAPI

 If you expose a [FunctionHandler](../functionhandler/) via OpenAPIHandler, it's best to use it with